 Bradley Setzler

-The Strumpf Early Career Assistant Professor of Economics, Pennsylvania State University.
+• The Strumpf Early Career Associate Professor of Economics (with tenure), Penn State.

 Links: Research | CV | bradley.setzler@gmail.com